factordynamics/perth/README.md

 The factor model decomposes asset returns as r = β × r_market + Σ(β_sector × r_sector) + Σ(β_style × r_style) + ε, separating total risk into systematic (factor) and idiosyncratic (specific) components.

+## Scope

+perth is a risk model, not an alpha model.
+It answers "why did returns happen?" rather than "what will returns be?"
+The regression explains today's returns using today's factor exposures, not tomorrow's returns from today's signals.
+You get a factor covariance matrix, specific risk estimates, and return attribution.
+Use these outputs for position sizing and risk limits, not for stock selection or ranking.

 ## Quick Start

 Analyze any stock using real market data: